giusepperaso/structura.js/docs/getting-started.md

 # Getting Started

-First, install the library via NPM in ES mode:
+First, install the library via NPM:

 ```bash
 npm i structurajs
 ```

-or, if you prefer, via a CDN in UDM mode:
+or, if you prefer, via a CDN with a script tag:

 ```html
 <script src="https://unpkg.com/structurajs"></script>